 dolphin interaction

-How to Interact with Dolphins
+How To Interact With Dolphins

-Bring respect to these animals and don’t forget that they are wild animals in their natural habitat.
+When you are in the water with dolphins, remember to respect the animals and never forget they are wild animals in their natural habitat.
 Interactions should always be ‘passive observation’ experiences.
-Try not to do anything that affects the dolphins from going about their regular behavior.
-For further read these ‘Do’s and Don’ts of Marine Life Interactions’.
+Avoid anything that may impact the dolphin’s natural behavior.
+For further information, read these Do’s and Don’ts of Marine Life Interactions.

 How to ID a Dolphin